qedi0l/modcord-launcher-alpha/README.md

 #LAUNCHER DETAILS

-This launcher is the part of Modcord-project
+This launcher is part of Modcord-project

 Components: Python 3.10, Eel (web ui), batchfile